SwedishLesbian/coterie/docs/development-session-summary.md

 - Trait conflicts are handled through an interactive dialog
 - Documentation is up-to-date with latest changes
 - Menu system supports both interactive and non-interactive imports
+- Character notes support multiple text formats and are integrated into the main sheet

 ### Next Steps